 Students who are less than 15 minutes late are considered tardy.
-Students who are 15 minutes or more late are considered unexcused absent.
+Students who are 15 minutes or more late will be marked as an unexcused absence.

 A student who violates attendance expectations may be subject to discipline and any other applicable consequences.